 Bridge to Appalachian

-- Guaranteed admission to Appalachian when transfer requirements are met
+- Guaranteed admission to Appalachian after transfer requirements are met

-- Invitation to special webinars, events, and newsletters designed to help students successfully transfer to and succeed at Appalachian
+- Access to special webinars, events, and newsletters designed to help students successfully transfer to and succeed at Appalachian

 Who is Eligible?

 - Students who demonstrate the potential to complete a degree in higher education but were not eligible for first-year admissions

 - Students must receive and accept the Bridge invitation offer to participate

 - The admissions office will identify eligible students at the time they apply based on certain application factors.
 Eligible students will be invited to paticipate in the program when their admission decision is made available

 - Students will be provided an electronic form to opt-in to the program

 - If given a Bridge offer, the invitation must be accepted by the deadline